-Maria Asenius (Head of Cabinet Malmström), Art.
-4.1b (DG TRADE)
+Maria Asenius, Nele Eichhorn (Cabinet Malmström), [Article 4.1(b)] (DG TRADE)

 30 minutes meeting in which IoD, the largest cross-sectoral group of business leaders in the UK (35 thousand members), explained that its members are favourable to TTIP, and that they are campaigning publicly in support of the agreement.
 IoD will publish shortly a report concerning the impact of TTIP on SMEs (mid-May) and will participate in the SMEs workshop and stakeholder event organized on the margins of the 9th round of TTIP negotiations.
 IoD also offered help with providing the EC with data and input on particular industry sectors in the UK.